 Lead enters tap water through older lead service pipes and lead-containing plumbing.
 When corrosion control measures put in place by the municipality fail (like what happened in Flint, Michigan), lead leaches into the drinking water, and can reach dangerous levels.
-Currently, 10% of samples analyzed for lead in Hampton is 1 part per billion or higher.
-Though the city of Hampton's water quality is well within in compliance with federal regulations, the EPA and CDC have both acknowledged that there is no safe level of lead, and federal regulations do not take into account levels measured at an individual tap.
-The American Academy of Pediatrics recommends that any taps used to serve children have lead levels no higher than 1 part per billion.
+Currently, the 90th percentile for lead in Hampton drinking water is around 1 part per billion.
+Though the city of Hampton's water quality is well within in compliance with federal regulations, the EPA, CDC and The American Academy of Pediatrics all acknowledged that there is no safe level of lead for children.
+Additionally, if your home was built before 1986, you most likely have internal lead pipes and plumbing.

 Chromium 6 In Hampton Drinking Water

 Chromium 6 is an extremely toxic metal that is not currently regulated by the EPA.
 In recent years, Hampton tap water averaged 90 parts per trillion.
 For the sake of perspective, these levels are nearly 5 times higher than the concentration determined to have negligible impact on cancer risk.

 DBPs are a category of emerging contaminants that form when chlorine-based disinfectants react with naturally-occurring organic matter.
 Although these chemicals are not currently regulated very well, the EPA has admitted that they are associated with an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.

 Hydroviv is a water filtration company that uses water quality data to optimize water filters for each customer's water.
 The contaminants that we list above are what we consider to be major “points of emphasis” that we use to build water filters that are built specifically for Hampton, but all of our our filters provide broad protection against a wide range of contaminants (including lead).